jcohen42/Engram/docs/6-ifelse.md

 | -2 | 2 | sentences inside the if block will *not* be executed |

 ## Not Equal To
-This condition is written like this: `If value1 is equal to value2:`.
+This condition is written like this: `If value1 is not equal to value2:`.
 As you might expect, this condition will only be true when the left value and the right value are different.
 Otherwise, Engram will go to the first statement after the `End if.` sentence.

 Here are some examples of  outcomes of the `not equal to` condition: